 Spreads at Markets.com are very competitive.
 The average spreads for the EUR/USD (0.7) and GBP/USD (1.3 pips) are very good for example.
 Note that exact spreads will vary based on numerous factors.

-Markets.com does charge small commissions on certain stock CFDs and may charge a daily rollover fee for positions held overnight (which is standard practise).
+Markets.com no longer charges commission, but may charge a daily rollover fee for positions held overnight (which is standard practise).

 Also, slippage, the difference between the expected price and the price at execution, can move against a trader, especially during periods of high volatility.